intel/ad-rss-lib/doc/ad_rss/HLD-KeyDesignDecisionsAndAlternatives.md

 The check of the ego vehicle with another object $o_j$ which is two lanes at the right of the ego vehicle in a lane C having a constant width of _3 m_, has to take all three lanes into account with resulting width of _9 m_.
-Therefore, a different situation-based coordinate system $SCS_j$ is required, when checking another object.
+Therefore, a different constellation-specific lane coordinate system $CSLCS_j$ is required, when checking another object.

 #### Lane is widening or has a narrow curve
-The individual situation specific coordinate system $SCS$ does not yet cover the situations of widening lanes or narrow curves.
-To take the variation of the lane width and length into account, it is required to apply the extrema within the respective $SCS$ accordingly.
+The individual constellation-specific lane coordinate system $CSLCS$ does not yet cover the constellations of widening lanes or narrow curves.
+To take the variation of the lane width and length into account, it is required to apply the extrema within the respective $CSLCS$ accordingly.

 Again, coming back to the examples from above, let us have a lane with non constant width between _2 m_ and _4 m_.
-Then the transformation of the maximal possible lateral position value of the vehicle into the situation coordinate system
+Then the transformation of the maximal possible lateral position value of the vehicle into the constellation coordinate system
-$SCS$ has to take the maximum width of _4 m_ into account, while the transformation of the minimal possible lateral position has to be transformed with the minimum width of the lane of _2 m_.
+$CSLCS$ has to take the maximum width of _4 m_ into account, while the transformation of the minimal possible lateral position has to be transformed with the minimum width of the lane of _2 m_.
 Like this it is guaranteed that we don't underestimate the distances of the vehicles